Column: Crossing a country consumed by uncertainty

 I’ve got several packs of seeds that I will be planting indoors this coming week – warm weather will surely be here soon.
 I’ve got a bunch of garden catalogs to sift through as I plan what to plant where and when as soon as the snow melts and the earth warms.

-My advice: Turn off CNN, FOX News or MSNBC.
+My advice: Step away from the news for a while each day.
 Plant a few seeds.
 Dream of flowering crab trees and tulips.
 Spring will be here soon.
 It’s the one thing that neither virus or government edict can take away from us.

 (0) comments